Ground state energy and phase transitions of Long-range XXZ using VQE: conclusion

 \section{conclusion}

 In this paper, we have shown that the VQE approach is not just limited to finding the ground state energy of a system, but can be used to identify phase transitions of model Hamiltonians, which are rather difficult to identify.
-We have been able to clearly identify both first-order and infinite order phase transitions for the LRXXZ model, using the difference between the exact ground state energy and the ground state energy evaluated via VQE, referred to as the error in energy.
+We have been able to clearly identify both first-order and infinite-order phase transitions for the LRXXZ model, using the difference between the exact ground state energy and the ground state energy evaluated via VQE, referred to as the error in energy.
 We observe that the gradient vector of the error showed a clear distinction between different phases.
-Their behaviour and direction are in compliance with the mean-field approach.
-This method is advantageous as it only requires us to find the ground state energy.
-Achieving an infinite order phase transition using the ground state energy may seem counterintuitive and impossible, but through this method, it has been demonstrated to be achievable.
+Their behaviour and direction are in compliance with the mean-field approach.While noise effects have not been considered in this work and remain an important direction for future study, the present method is advantageous as it only requires knowledge of the ground state energy.
+Achieving an infinite-order phase transition using the ground state energy may seem counterintuitive and impossible, but through this method, it has been demonstrated to be achievable.
+We should also point out that the use of directional coherence was just a mere tool to analyse the difference in the behaviour of error in both regions.
+One may choose any other manner in which they may identify the change of behaviour.
+For example, during our analysis, we had seen some signature of transition in the $E_d$ phase diagram itself, we chose to work with directional coherence.
 This method can be further utilised to identify other transitions where the ground state symmetries change across the transition boundary.
 Depending upon the type of system and transitions, one may design their ansatz to suit the problem, and therefore, it opens up a completely new approach to identifying phase transitions.